 Our Strawberry Rhubarb Pie Recipe always makes an appearance as one of the first signs of Spring!

 Think you don’t have time to bake a pie?
-Or you’ve never made pie crust before?
+Or you’ve never made flaky crust before?

-Fruit pies are perfect choices for beginner pastry chefs and pie bakers.
+Fruit pies are perfect choices for first time pie bakers.

 One of the first plants that usually pops up on a vegetable garden in North America is the lowly rhubarb plant.